VictorGiuPer/Vehicle-Manager-Fire-Department/README.md

 ~ How to Use: ~

+Start the Program:

-Run the main.py script to start the program.
+Run main.py to initiate the program.
+This script serves as the main entry point for the user interface.
+Main Menu Options:

-The main menu will display options to exit, add a new vehicle, test the program, or select an existing vehicle to modify.
+Upon starting, the main menu will present you with options to exit the program, add a new vehicle, run tests on the program, or select an existing vehicle to modify.
+Adding a New Vehicle:

-When adding or modifying a vehicle, provide the necessary details such as license plate, purpose, passengers, weight, and fuel level.
+Choose the option to add a new vehicle.
+You will need to input details such as the license plate, purpose, passengers, weight, and fuel level.
+The program ensures that each vehicle has a unique identifier.
-Test the program by selecting the "Test Program" option, which will validate the program's functionalities and print the results.
+Modifying an Existing Vehicle:

+The program provides an overview of all vehicles sorted by their driving range.
+Select a vehicle by choosing the corresponding alphabet letter shown next to the vehicle details.
+Once a vehicle is selected, you can modify various attributes such as the license plate, purpose, weight, fuel level, and range.
+You also have options to delete the vehicle or create a copy of it.
+Deleting a Vehicle:

+While modifying a vehicle, you can choose to delete it.
+You will be asked to confirm your decision before the vehicle is permanently removed from the fleet.
+Copying a Vehicle:

+The option to copy a vehicle allows you to create an exact duplicate of the selected vehicle with a new license plate.
+This is useful for quickly adding vehicles with similar specifications.
+Viewing Vehicles Overview:

+At any point, you can view a detailed overview of all vehicles, which includes sorted listings based on their driving range.
+This feature is part of the main menu and can be accessed directly.
+Running Tests:

+The program includes a testing feature to validate the accuracy of functionalities such as the calculation of the driving range and the updating of vehicle details.
+Select the "Test Program" option from the main menu to run these tests.
+Exiting the Program:

+To exit the program, select the exit option from the main menu.
+The program will terminate after saving any changes made during the session.
+Data Persistence:

+Vehicle data is saved to a file, ensuring that all modifications are retained between sessions.
+The program automatically loads this data upon startup.
+Remember, the program assumes specific conditions for fuel consumption rate, maximum weight, fuel level, and range for vehicles, as detailed in your documentation.
+This guide should provide users with a clear understanding of how to effectively use the Fire Department Vehicle Manager application.

 ~ Assumptions: ~